spacetx/starfish/docs/source/help_and_reference/roadmap.rst

 for some data generation patterns, which adds a significant speed penalty to starfish.
 To address this, we will implement a registration workflow that identifies and stores optimal transforms for each image, such that spots and cells extracted from the images have correct global positions.
-Starfish will not (yet) support applying the transforms and resolving overlapping regions to produce image collages.
+Starfish will not (yet) support applying the transforms and resolving overlapping regions to produce fused image collages.

 Simplified Documentation `#1522 <https://github.com/spacetx/starfish/issues/1522>`_
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~